moewolf92/final_project_MoeWolf/README.md

 ## Part 2

-### I continued to pursue this story, but I found better data to cupport it at [DataUSA.io](Copy of Data USA Cart.csv), and created a few [visualizations of the data](Access to Healthy Food, Poverty, and Obesity.pdf).
+### I continued to pursue this story, but I found better data to support it at [DataUSA.io](Copy of Data USA Cart.csv).
+### I originally intended to tell this story through various maps, the data was all aggregated on the county level, so that kind of just made sense to me.
+However, after fiddling around with it for a while, I asked some people how it looked, and realized that it wasn't as descriptive as I imagined it would be.
+Here is an example of a [map](Map.pdf) I made at this stage.
+It's a little too cluttered and the relationships just don't stand out.

+### and created a few [visualizations of the data](Access to Healthy Food, Poverty, and Obesity.pdf).